-As monopoly service providers, the revenue of distribution network service providers, such as the NSW DNSPs, is regulated by the Australian Energy Regulator (AER).
-The AER regulates the distribution network service provider's revenue through the making of distribution determinations.
-A distribution determination covers a regulatory control period, which is usually a five year period.
+As monopoly service provider, the revenue of distribution network service providers, such as ActewAGL, is regulated by the Australian Energy Regulator (AER).
+The AER regulates the distribution network service provider's revenue through the making of distribution determinations.9 A distribution determination covers a regulatory control period, which is usually a five year period.

-A distribution determination is a 'reviewable regulatory decision' under the National Electricity Law (NEL).
-Parties that are affected by the AER's distribution
+A distribution determination is a 'reviewable regulatory decision' under the National Electricity Law (NEL).10 Parties that are affected11 by the AER's distribution